Professor Ernie Jouriles, Department Chair

 Twelve additional hours at the 3000 level or above.

 Practicum, individual research, and independent study courses (4161, 4172, 4261, 4272, 4361, 4372, 5100, 5200, and 5300) may be taken only on a pass-fail basis.
 Such courses will not count toward the major.

 PSYC 1300 (Introduction to Psychology) must be successfully completed before declaring a Psychology minor.
 The minor requires three PSYC courses chosen from the following: 3332 (Developmental Psychology), 3341 (Social Psychology); 3380 (Health Psychology), 3382 (Experimental Psychology), 3383 (Sensation and Perception), 5354 (Personality), 5355 (Abnormal Psychology), 5384 (Psychology of Learning), 5385 (Physiological Psychology), 5388 (Memory and Cognition), and 5390 (History of Psychology).

-The student must also complete two elective courses in Psychology (six hours) at the 3000 level or higher, excluding Independent Research, Human Relations Seminar, and Practicum.
+The student must also complete two elective courses in Psychology (six hours), excluding Independent Research, Human Relations Seminar, and Practicum.

 1300.
 Introduction to Psychology.
 Broad introduction to psychology as a behavioral science with special emphasis on cognition, development, learning, social, personality, physiological, and clinical psychology (psychopathology and psychotherapy).

 3332.
 Developmental Psychology.
 A survey of the processes and variables that influence the development of the child, adolescent, and young adult.
 Emphasis is on research in such areas as perceptual, cognitive, language, and social/emotional development.

 3337.
 The Person in Psychology and Literature.
 This course explores issues in personality, from psychoanalysis to contemporary research, through literature.
 Discussion will center on readings from psychology and literature on topics such as motivation, emotion, and madness.